Who can do this with default user permissions?

 In the example above, the user has selected one Language and three Grade Levels, while leaving Ethnicity and Gender at the default "All" options.
 Note: The Filter Reports by Ethnicity user permission may be set to prevent the use of ethnicities as a filter.

 By default, the "All" option is chosen for Characteristics.
 To focus the report on students with specific characteristics, choose Select Characteristics; then, check the characteristics that you are interested in.
 You must also choose any or all above the check boxes to specify whether students with any of the selected characteristics will be included in the report or only those with all of the selected characteristics.

 In the example above, the user selected two Characteristics (ADA and ESL).
 Because any is selected, the report will include students who are ADA, ESL, or both.
 If all had been selected, only students who are both ADA and ESL would be included.
 Note: The Filter Reports by Characteristics user permission may be set to prevent the use of characteristics as a filter.

 Once you have finished choosing demographic options, select Apply at the bottom of the window to save your choices (or Cancel to close the window without saving your choices).

-If you want to print the report, select the PDF icon in the top right corner of the page.
-You can print the PDF file that opens.
+To create a PDF file of the report that you can print, select the PDF icon in the top right corner of the page.